hannaszalai/IoT-benchmonitor/README.md

 Made by Hanna Szalai (hs223xt)

 ## Project Overview
-Each summer, thousands of people circle Lake Balaton by bike or foot, seeking the **perfect bench to relax on**.
+Each summer, thousands of people circle Lake Balaton by bike or foot, searching for the **perfect bench to relax on**.
 But what makes a bench perfect?
 Is it the view, the temperature, the breeze, or the warm sunshine on your shoulders?
 This small IoT project tries to figure that out.
 A device was placed under one of Balaton’s most iconic benches to monitor:
 - when people sit down,